cjbayesian/cs_1156/README.md

 # CaltechX: CS1156x Learning From Data
 ## (introductory Machine Learning course)

+Taking this course with the Data Science team at Penn Medicine.

-A collection of ipython notebooks to solve the homework problems.
+Contained herein is a collection of ipython notebooks to solve the homework problems.